 Gregg attended Bethany Nazarene College (now Southern Nazarene University) in Oklahoma where he received a Bachelor’s degree in Church Music.
 He met his wife, Robin, there and they were married in 1984.
 Since then, Gregg has served as a worship leader in Oklahoma (Tulsa and Guymon) and New Mexico (Albuquerque), as well as a senior pastor in Oklahoma (Alva).

 Gregg has also provided music for revivals, camp meetings, and other church events.

 He and Robin have two boys, Christopher (Chris) and Joshua (Josh)--both firefighters, and one daughter, Kristen.
-They have five grandchildren (and one on the way): Grayson, Scarlett, Everly, Ella Mae, and Savannah Grace.
+They have eight grandchildren.

 Gregg loves serving others.